Reader Question · Career Development

 For a three-day conference, aim for two real conversations.

 Real means: a conversation long enough that you exchanged more than job titles.
 Where the other person left thinking “that was a useful chat” and you left with something concrete to follow up on.
 Twenty to forty minutes, usually.
-Sometimes it’s a dinner.
-Sometimes it’s a coffee in the lobby.
-Sometimes it’s a walk between sessions.
+Sometimes a dinner.
+Sometimes a coffee in the lobby.
+Sometimes a walk between sessions.

 Two.
 That’s the target.
 Anything more is upside.